Acrophobia: Causes

 Traditionally, acrophobia has been attributed, like other phobias, to conditioning or a traumatic experience.
 Recent studies have cast doubt on this explanation.
 Individuals with acrophobia are found to be lacking in traumatic experiences.
 Nevertheless, this may be due to the failure to recall the experiences, as memory fades as time passes.
 To address the problems of self report and memory, a large cohort study with 1000 participants was conducted from birth; the results showed that participants with less fear of heights had more injuries because of falling.
 Psychologists Richie Poulton, Simon Davies, Ross G. Menzies, John D. Langley, and Phil A. Silva sampled subjects from the Dunedin Multidisciplinary Health and Development Study who had been injured in a fall between the ages of 5 and 9, compared them to children who had no similar injury, and found that at age 18, acrophobia was present in only 2 percent of the subjects who had an injurious fall but was present among 7 percent of subjects who had no injurious fall (with the same sample finding that typical basophobia was 7 times less common in subjects at age 18 who had injurious falls as children than subjects that did not).

 More studies have suggested a possible explanation for acrophobia is that it emerges through accumulation of non-traumatic experiences of falling that are not memorable but can influence behaviours in the future.
 Also, fear of heights may be acquired when infants learn to crawl.
 If they fell, they would learn the concepts about surfaces, posture, balance, and movement.
 Cognitive factors may also contribute to the development of acrophobia.
 People tend to wrongly interpret visuo-vestibular discrepancies as dizziness and nausea and associate them with a forthcoming fall.
-A traumatic conditional event of falling may not be necessary at this point.
+Experiencing these cognitive factors while associating them with the idea of falling may be enough to cause the same fear that would be expected after a traumatic fall.